firecracker-microvm/firecracker/docs/getting-started.md

 git clone https://github.com/firecracker-microvm/firecracker
 ```

-All development happens on the master branch and we use git tags to mark
+All development happens on the main branch and we use git tags to mark
 releases.
 If you are interested in a specific release (e.g. v0.10.1), you can
 check it out with: